Mal Meninga: Coaching career

 Following his retirement Mal Meninga openly supported the Super League concept during the Super League war of the mid-1990s.
 His popularity and playing record as a domestic and international captain were valuable in raising the profile of the rebel competition.
-In 1995 Meninga's book Mal Meninga: My Life in Football was published.
+In 1995, Meninga's book Mal Meninga: My Life in Football was published.
 He was appointed head coach of his old club, the Canberra Raiders in Australia's Super League season in 1997.

 Canberra Raiders

 Meninga was appointed coach of the Raiders in 1997, succeeding three-time winner Tim Sheens, but achieved only moderate success.
 In 2000, Meninga was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
 The following year, he received the Centenary Medal "for service as a role model and inspiration as a rugby league footballer of the highest standard".
-After Canberra failed to make the finals of the 2001 NRL season, finishing fourth-last (11th out of 14 teams), Matthew Elliott replaced Meninga as the Raiders coach.
+After Canberra failed to make the finals of the 2001 NRL season, finishing fourth-last (11th out of 14 teams), Meninga was replaced by Matthew Elliott as Raiders coach.

 In late 2002, Meninga expressed interest in the Queensland State of Origin team coaching job.

 During the 2003 Rugby Union World Cup, Wales' assistant coach Scott Johnson got Meninga to assist with pre-match preparation by speaking to the players and presenting them with their jerseys.

-Meninga left Canberra and returned to Queensland in 2005, opening several successful businesses, including a fruit and vegetable wholesale business in the Brisbane Markets, and several Strathfield Car Sound outlets.

 In late 2005, he was announced as the new Queensland State of Origin coach, to replace Michael Hagan.